kiarash8/guess-the-word/README.md

 # GUESS THE WORD!

-Guess The Word is a word guessing game.
+Guess The Word is a word guessing game ([Demo](https://kiarash8.github.io/guess-the-word/)).
 I created this because I wanted to show a quick example of using components-based design, and some of my opinions about how the project structure should look.

 ### Game Rules